Verdoner/moodle-semester-project/server/moodle/mod/homework/README.md

 ![Step 3](readme/Materialstep3.png)

 ### Linking an event to the Homework ###
-Step 1: Assure that an event has been created in the calendar and is linked to the course, afterward click on the 'open event linker' button.
+Step 1: Ensure that an event has been created in the calendar and is linked to the course, afterward click on the 'open event linker' button.
 ![Step 1](readme/Eventlinkstep1.png)